iwantmyname/blog/src/2009/11/increase-your-gmail-storage---from-20gb-up-to-16tb.md

 Visit [https://www.google.com/accounts/PurchaseStorage](https://www.google.com/accounts/PurchaseStorage "https://www.google.com/accounts/PurchaseStorage") to add additional storage space to your Google Account.

-Do you love Gmail but need to migrate to a personalized address? iWantMyName makes it easy to setup Google Apps with our [Domains for Apps](https://iwantmyname.com/features/custom-domain-applications-and-dns "Domains For Apps") offering.
+Do you love Gmail but need to migrate to a personalized address? iwantmyname makes it easy to setup Google Apps with our [Domains for Apps](https://iwantmyname.com/features/custom-domain-applications-and-dns "Domains For Apps") offering.
 Start using your own domain email instead of a "@gmail.com" address today.